Naotsun19B/LanguageSwitcher-Document/README.md

 | Preview Game Languages               | The list of preview game language to switch to.
 Switching is done in order from the top, with the last language in the list switching to the first language. |
 | Notify Current Culture When Switched | Whether to notify the changed language when the editor language, editor locale, or game review language is changed.                                          |
 | Notification Expire Duration         | The time for which the notification will be displayed.                                                                                                       |

+## License

+This repository contains documentation only.
+No plugin source code or binaries are provided here.
+The plugin itself is distributed on Fab and is licensed to end users under the [Fab Standard License (Fab EULA)](https://www.fab.com/eula).
+Unless explicitly stated otherwise, all documentation content in this repository is © 2023-2026 Naotsun.
+All rights reserved.

 ## Author

 [Naotsun](https://twitter.com/Naotsun_UE)